-Upon inquiry, we noted that when requests for changes in service are received, the Business Office increases the revenue budget for the program but does not record the corresponding increase to the appropriation budget.
+- As discussed in last year's risk assessment, we noted the following: - the accounting system will allow an appropriation to be processed causing the budget to go negative.
+The BOCES may consider implementing an internal control whereby the Department Director/Supervisor and the Business Official will receive a warning when a requisition will result in a negative appropriation.
+Once the warning is received, the Department Director/Supervisor should verify to the Business Official that a budget amendment in is process that will rectify the situation or if a budget transfer will need to be completed.
+BOCES discussed evaluating this situation, but no corrective action has been taken at this time. - We noted that when requests for changes in service are received, the Business Office increases the revenue budget for the program but does not record the corresponding increase to the appropriation budget.
 The respective program director is responsible for "loading" the amendment to the appropriation budget, and this is not always performed in a timely manner.
-This is likely the reason why programs experience, and are permitted to, overspend their appropriation budget.
-We recommend when requests for changes in service are received, the Business Office prepare the budget amendment (revenue and expenditure).
+We recommended when requests for changes in service are received, the Business Office prepare the budget amendment (revenue and expenditure).
 The Business Office may consider using a "dummy" appropriation budget code.
 The program director would then be responsible for transferring the additional budgeted funds to the appropriate budget lines within the program.
 If WinCap system securities are established so that budgeted appropriations are prohibited from "going negative" it will help ensure that transfers are completed in a timely manner.
+BOCES discussed evaluating this situation, but no corrective action has been taken at this time.